-Program Notes: This certificate program is approximately equivalent to the first year of study in any one of JSRCC's Associate of Arts or Associate of Science transfer degree programs.
+Program Notes: This certificate program is approximately equivalent to the first year of study in any one of JSRCC's associate of arts or associate of science transfer degree programs.
 The associate degree is the gateway for transfer to a four-year college or university through one of many articulation and guaranteed admission agreements currently available to JSRCC students.
-Students enrolling in the General Education Certificate as their only program may not be eligible for federal or state financial aid.